mremi/ContactBundle/README.md

 This bundle provides a contact form in Symfony2.

-**Warning:**
+**Note:**

-> This bundle is not yet complete and functional.
+> This bundle is not yet complete but is functional.
 I'm still working on it.
-> However you can contribute if you want ;-) .
+> However you can contribute if you want.
+> I'm also interested by your feedback ;-) .

 ## Prerequisites